Do you want to include custom post types in the WordPress search?

 To add or remove attributes, click on the ‘Add/Remove Attributes’ button.

-If you want SearchWP to ignore an attribute, then go ahead and uncheck its box.
+Similarly, if you want SearchWP to ignore an attribute, then go ahead and uncheck its box.

 To do this, simply click on either the ‘Custom Fields’ or ‘Taxonomies’ fields.
 You can then type in the name of the attribute that you want to add, and click on it when it appears.